 Without proper configuration, a SoftNAS instance leveraging S3-compatible cloud disk extenders can perform poorly.
 To get the best performance possible for a SoftNAS deployment with S3-compatible cloud disks, keep in mind the following:

 Sizing a solution involving use of Cloud Disk Extenders is very much the same as for a solution making use of a block-based implementation (VMDK or EBS).
 There is no change to storage space requirements.
-However, additional system resources may be required in order to handle the virtualization of the S3 storage required in order to present the S3 Cloud Disk as block storage.
+However, additional system resources may be required in order to handle the virtualization of the S3-compatible storage required in order to present the S3 Cloud Disk as block storage.
 Stated another way, the number of buckets that are configured via cloud disk extender influences the amount of additional resources that are required to access the same overall capacity of storage.

 If using cloud disk extenders in your instance/s, it is important to configure your instance with additional processing power (CPU), above and beyond what is required for traditional block-based storage access.
-Presenting S3 storage as block-based storage requires a number of additional functions to be executed, including, for example, SSL/TLS key exchange and encryption, MD5 block computations, network stack processing, as well as optional encryption options.
+Presenting S3 storage as block-based storage requires several additional functions to be executed, including, for example, SSL/TLS key exchange and encryption, MD5 block computations, network stack processing, as well as optional encryption options.
 To avoid performance issues:

 - Do not use cloud disk extender on single vCPU instances.

 - 4 vCPU instances may be suitable for test scenarios.
 4 vCPU instances may still prove insufficient if your S3-compatible test/POC environment requires decent performance metrics.

 - For a production environment, a minimum of 4 vCPU instances is highly recommended.
 Many workloads will perform better with additional vCPU.

 - For each 75 MB/s of throughput required to perform the same task with block-based storage, an additional two vCPU is highly recommended.